Joseph Philippe Lemercier Laroche: Voyage

 The family planned to leave France in late 1912, but Juliette discovered she was pregnant for a third time, and Joseph decided to hasten their travel arrangements so the child could be born in Haiti.

 Joseph's mother purchased first class passage for the family aboard the liner SS France.
 The Laroches learned of the French Line's policy stipulating that children were required to remain in the nursery and were not permitted to dine with their parents.
 Disapproving of this policy, they exchanged their tickets for a second-class passage aboard RMS Titanic.

 Titanic was too large for the harbor at Cherbourg, France, and White Star Line tenders transported the passengers boarding from Cherbourg out to the ship aboard SS Nomadic.
 The family boarded as second-class passengers on April 10, 1912.

 Shortly after Titanic struck the iceberg at 11:40 p.m. on April 14, Joseph woke Juliette and told her that the ship had suffered an accident.
 He put all of their valuables in his pockets, and he and his wife carried each of their sleeping daughters to the ship's top deck.
 It is not known for sure which lifeboat Juliette and her daughters boarded, although Juliette remembered a countess being in her lifeboat.
-There was a countess, Noël Leslie, Countess of Rothes, on board the ship who escaped in lifeboat 8, so it is likely that Juliette, Simonne and Louise all escaped aboard this lifeboat or may had been lifeboat 14.
+There was a countess, Noël Leslie, Countess of Rothes, on board the ship who escaped in lifeboat 8, so it is likely that Juliette, Simone and Louise all escaped aboard this lifeboat or perhaps lifeboat 14.
 Although Joseph died in the sinking of Titanic, his body was never recovered.

 Later in the morning of April 15, Juliette and her daughters were rescued by RMS Carpathia.
 The two young sisters were hauled up to the deck in burlap bags.
 On board Carpathia, Juliette found it very hard to get linens which she could use as diapers for her children.
 Since there were none to spare, Juliette improvised and at the end of each meal she would sit on napkins, conceal them and make diapers out of them after returning to the cabin.
 Carpathia arrived in New York City, New York on April 18.
 Since there was no one to meet Juliette and her daughters, Juliette decided not to continue to Haiti.
 Instead, she returned to her family in Villejuif, France.
 The family arrived the next month, and it was there that Juliette gave birth to her son.
 She named her son, Joseph, in honor of his late father.